How to Manage Cutting-Edge Security Technology Deployments

-For an organization ready to upgrade its security, it’s exciting to explore cutting-edge options and imagine the ideal solution.
-As a consultant, it’s my job to demonstrate what’s possible but also explain what’s realistic, effective and can meet the client’s objectives.
-Achieving a successful security implementation requires thorough research, client education, a flexible deployment process and a clear plan for the future.
+For an organization ready to upgrade its security, it’s exciting to explore cutting-edge access control options and imagine the ideal solution.
+It's important to demonstrate what’s possible but also explain what’s realistic, effective and can meet the client’s objectives.
+Achieving a successful security physical security implementation requires thorough research, client education, a flexible deployment process and a clear plan for the future.

 From there, be sure to involve all the company stakeholders.
 The security director may understand what’s being implemented and be excited to take things to the next level, but what about facilities, IT and, ultimately, the final decision-makers: the C-suite?
 Looking at a security implementation from every stakeholder’s angle will ensure a decision is made that serves the organization as a whole.

 Once a recommendation is in hand and the client is ready to proceed, a detailed project plan will keep everyone on the same page.
-When working with cutting-edge technology, there’s a higher likelihood that expected features may get pushed off and be implemented at a later date.
+When working with cutting-edge technology, there’s a higher likelihood that expected features may get pushed off and be implemented at a later date, especially if the current security system is on-premises vs cloud-based access control.
 Being upfront about that possibility and clearly explaining why it happened go a long way towards ensuring the project remains successful.

 Sometimes the technology simply isn’t ready in time for the project.
 In that scenario, the prudent move is to design infrastructure during the current project that allows the technology to be easily implemented later.
 If a client wants hidden microwave scanners that ascertain whether someone has a weapon, but the technology isn’t ready, consider where the sensors would go and how they’d be powered and connected.
 The infrastructure can be constructed now so that when the technology is ready, the installation causes less disruption to the client’s daily operations.

 Cutting-edge technology is enticing, and when deployed correctly, can enhance the security of any organization.
 But new technology isn’t always the right solution.
-The best way to proceed is through education, experience and comprehensive exploration of client needs and budget versus product capabilities.
+The best way to proceed with optimizing a security system is through education, experience and comprehensive exploration of client needs and budget versus product capabilities.
 Do the research, test the products and maintain open communications with the client from project inception through completion.